Chat to us online now

 Some schools have fairly straightforward documents concentrating largely on behaviour, but schools are increasingly turning to particular methods, including the no-blame approach, peer counselling, restorative justice and circle time.

-The best explanation we've seen for these methods is in The Anti-Bullying Handbook by Keith Sullivan, Oxford University Press, ISBN 0-19 558388-4 £9.99 and we recommend this book as an excellent source of information for teachers and parents.
+The Anti-Bullying Handbook by Keith Sullivan (Oxford University Press, ISBN 0-19 558388-4 £9.99) offers a good explanation of these methods and may be a useful source of information for teachers and parents.

-The victim is interviewed and asked to draw a picture or write a poem about the effect bullying has had.
-A meeting is then held between a teacher and a group of students including the bullies, those who may have seen the incidents and others who are not directly involved.
+In this method, the victim, or target, of the bullying is interviewed and asked to draw a picture or write a poem about the effect bullying has had.
+A teacher will then hold a meeting with a group of students including the bullies, those who may have seen the incidents and others who are not directly involved.
 The teacher explains to the group how the victim is feeling and the group then offers suggestions to find a solution.

-The group is asked for its ideas, pupils can come up with practical problem solving solutions and the responsibility for carrying out these ideas rests with the group.
+The group is encouraged to come up with practical problem-solving solutions and the responsibility for carrying out these ideas rests with the group.

 Each pupil in the group then carries out their own solution, so that a child who has been excluded from activities with other children may now have someone to play with and another may accompany him on other occasions to make sure there is no bullying.

-The idea is that the two pupils talk issues over with a mediator and find a way forward to end the cycle of bullying and complaints.
-This seems to be more effective when pupils who are friends fall out, but is less effective when it comes to resolving full scale bullying.
+The pupils involved are encouraged to talk issues over with the aid of a mediator and find a way forward to end the cycle of bullying and complaints.
+This seems to be more effective when pupils who are friends fall out, but could be less effective at resolving full scale bullying.

 Many primary schools use Circle Time.
-Pupils sit in a circle and play games or do something enjoyable for a short time and then they can discuss matters as a group, including bullying.
+Pupils sit in a circle and play games or do fun activities for a short time.
+Then they can discuss matters as a group, including bullying.
 This is a way for everyone in class to take part in a structured way.

 This includes listening to the person making the points without making remarks or laughing.
-Some schools have a toy or emblem and the only person speaking is the one holding it.
+Some schools may use a toy or emblem, representing the opportunity to talk uninterrupted for the person who is holding it.

 In brief, older pupils undergo intensive training over a number of months into the effects of bullying, and how to care for younger pupils who are unhappy because of it.
-These volunteers, who tend to be mostly girls, are then identified by badges or ribbons and pupils know they have someone of their own age who will take their concerns seriously.
-There needs to be strong teacher involvement.
+These volunteers are then identified by badges or ribbons and pupils know they have someone of their own age who will take their concerns seriously.
+Strong teacher involvement is highly recommended.

-Recognising that some children may not have friends, some schools set aside a quiet room where pupils can go to do their homework, play board games or just chat with others who have nothing particular to do.
+Recognising that some children may not have friends, some schools set aside a quiet room where pupils can go to do their homework, play board games or just chat with others.
 Boxes can be placed around school so that children who are upset and don't want to approach a volunteer directly, can still use the service by sending a note.
 Some schools also use email or text messaging instead of a box alert system.

 Schools in the UK are increasingly describing themselves as 'telling' schools and they sometimes operate this system in conjunction with peer group schemes in secondary schools.
 It seems to be popular in primary schools too.

 It means that even if the bullying target is too afraid to tell a teacher, all the bystanders know that it's their duty to do so and that they won't be accused of telling tales.
-It's a deterrent because the bully knows that he/she won't get away with it.
+It's a deterrent because the bully knows that he or she won't get away with it.

-This is a good idea as bystanders are the key to resolving bullying.
-It needs to be publicised regularly so that pupils are not made to feel they are telling tales.
+This is a good idea as bystanders are often a key to resolving bullying.
+This policy needs to be publicised regularly so that pupils are not made to feel they are telling tales.

 Read more about the the school's responsibility to protect your pupils on the Department for Education website.